 Is the limited stock what’s making the shoes so hyped?
-The recent releases have mostly been exclusive.
-This exclusivity triggered some of La Flame’s fans because most of them could not get their hands on the latest Cactus Jack AJ6s.
-And eventually, most pairs went to resellers who are making thousands of dollars flipping the Travis Scott collaborations.
+Travis Scott collaborations are generally pretty exclusive and hard to get ahold of.
+And eventually, most pairs go to resellers who are making thousands of dollars flipping the kicks.

 Is it his music?
-Travis has undeniably left his mark on the music industry and collaborated with a lot of big names like T.I, Drake, Kanye West, Kid Cudi, and Ed Sheeran.
+Travis has undeniably left his mark on the music industry and collaborated with a lot of big names like T.I., Drake, Kanye West, Kid Cudi, and Ed Sheeran.
 Nowadays, artists and musicians have a bigger impact on Millenials than athletes.
-And just recently, Travis gave his fans free merch as a thank you for topping the Billboard Hot 100 chart!

 Was his relationship with Kylie Jenner a factor?
 Like them or not, the Kardashians have built a beauty empire and gained a HUGE following.
 With Kylie and Travis being a couple, it sure made them both win over the hearts of millions.
-After all, Kylie is the youngest self-made millionaire according to Forbes, and had the most liked picture on Instagram.
-Well, until the Instagram Egg came in like a wrecking ball.
-This theory will prove how valid it is since they’ve been separated for several weeks now.
-But are they?
+After all, Kylie has her own huge reputation and fame, and rocking the kicks was certainly enough marketing to get them out into the world.

 What we do know for now is that Travis is not showing any sign of stopping anytime soon.
 And why should he?
 Every collab is selling out in record times and people want MORE!
-And the latest proof of that is the upcoming Jordan 6 “British Khaki”.
-And we’ve got little Stormi Webster to thank for that!
+And the latest proof of that is the upcoming signature shoe.
+So keep it locked on our blog for more info!